forlilab/Ringtail/docs/source/api.rst

 Writing docked Mols directly to the database
 --------------------------------------------
-The latest docking engine ADNG can produce json strings representing the ligand Mol after docking.
+The latest docking engine AD6 can produce json strings representing the ligand Mol after docking.
 These can be written directly to a Ringtail database without touching the file system in between, using the method ``add_mol``. ``chunk_size`` is used to determine how many Mols are processed before writing to the database, higher numbers usually meands faster write times, but uses more RAM, smaller number less RAM but longer write times.

 .. code-block:: python

     # pre process output to rdkit Mol
     def docked_mols():
-        for result in my_docking_pipeline():  # adng docking output generator yield result.to_rdkit_mol()
+        for result in my_docking_pipeline():  # AD6 docking output generator
+            yield result.to_rdkit_mol()

     rtc.add_mol(
         mols=docked_mols(),
-        docking_mode="adng",
+        docking_mode="ad6",
         chunk_size=10000,
         calculate_interactions=True,
     )